Start your pain-free journey today!

 One of the most painful everyday activities after tearing your meniscus is going up or down stairs.
 The steeper the height of the step, the more difficult and painful it can be, especially when you’re going down the stairs.
 The step-up exercise will allow you to start at a much lower height and gradually build up to a normal step over time.

-How to perform the forward step-up exercise.
+How to perform the forward step-up exercise for a meniscus tear.

 Start by placing a small step perpendicular to your counter or other stable surface.
 Hold on to the counter with one hand and step up on the platform with your unaffected leg, then bring your affected leg up on the platform.
 Return back to your start position by stepping backward in the same sequence.